 FREE LOOK PROVISION – An individual life insurance and annuity provision that gives the policy owner a stated time, usually 10 days after the policy is delivered, in which to cancel the policy and receive a full refund on the initial premium payment.

 GENERAL LIABILITY INSURANCE – Coverage for an insured when negligent acts and/or omissions result in bodily injury and/or property damage on the premises of a business, when someone is injured as the result of using the product manufactured or distributed by a business, or when someone is injured in the general operation of a business.

 GRACE PERIOD – A specified length of time within which a renewal premium that is due may be paid without penalty.

-HAZARD – circumstance that increases the likelihood or probable severity of a loss.
+HAZARD – A circumstance that increases the likelihood or probable severity of a loss.

-HURRICANE – A hurricane is a low pressure cyclonic storm system which forms over the oceans.
-It is caused by evaporated water which comes off of the ocean and becomes a storm.
-The Coriolis Effect causes the storms to spin, and a hurricane is declared when this spinning mass of storms attains a wind speed greater than 74mph.
+HURRICANE – A hurricane is a low-pressure cyclonic storm system that forms over the oceans.
+It is caused by evaporated water that comes off of the ocean and becomes a storm.
+The Coriolis Effect causes the storms to spin, and a hurricane is declared when this spinning mass of storms attains a wind speed greater than 74 mph.